 It's important to track more than just your top ranking URL for primary keywords.
 Seeing if your site occupies multiple spots in the SERP provides insights into your topical dominance.
 If those spots are occupied by the correct pages for different intents, it's a sign of a healthy strategy.

 Interpreting this data allows you to fine-tune your internal linking and on-page optimization.
 If the wrong page keeps ranking for a high-value keyword, you may need to revive your decaying content to better align with the intent.
-Constant monitoring ensures your site architecture remains optimized for both users and search engines.

-Scale Your Reach with Automated SEO Content Execution
+Scale Your SEO Content with Brand Voice

 We specialize in helping brands scale their content libraries without risking keyword cannibalization.
 Our SaaS platform and professional services ensure that every piece of content is ready to publish, unique, and strategically aligned with your existing site architecture.
-Schedule a demo today to see how Brand Voice can help you publish high-quality SEO content at scale and drive real results for your business.